 Ohio Senior Olympics expects that all athletes will conduct themselves in an appropriate and sportsman-like manner while competing in regional and state competitions.

-To make certain that all athletes comply with the expectations, the Board of Ohio Senior Olympics approved an Athlete Code of Conduct that provides information about appropriate behavior and the consequences of displaying inappropriate behavior.
+To make certain that all athletes comply with the expectations, the Board of Ohio Senior Olympics approved an Athlete Code of Conduct that provides information about appropriate behavior and the consequences for behavior that does not meet standards established in the policy.

-Athletes are expected to read and Athlete Code of Conduct BEFORE their competition to ensure each understands our expectations before, during and after competition.
+Athletes are expected to read the Athlete Code of Conduct BEFORE their competition to ensure each understands our expectations before, during and after competition.
 Click HERE to view the Athlete Code of Conduct.